 Our kitchen still needs quite a bit of work, but we have come a LONG WAY in the last year or so, y’all!
 From the painted cabinets to the painted countertops to the backsplash and open shelving, this room is a totally transformed area.
-We’ve still got a few minor things on our to-do list in here, but it feels good to start adding in some fun accessories like this sign!
+We’ve still got a few minor things on our to-do list in here, but it feels good to start adding in some fun accessories like this new sign!

 One of my favorite things about this sign is it lets me leave the window above my sink naked!
 We used to have a bamboo shade here, but I love the light that streams in at all hours of the day.
 I hated to have anything take away from that!
 The window didn’t look quite right without anything around it, though, so this was the perfect solution.
 Now it looks intentional and not like we just forgot to add shades, and I can still soak up the late afternoon sun while I’m cooking dinner.

 Shop the Post!